-EXAMPLE If you were assigned to write an essay about pie, you might use clustering or mapping to decide what you want to write about pie.
+→ EXAMPLE If you were assigned to write an essay about dessert, you might use listing to generate ideas and determine you want to write about pie.
+You might use clustering or mapping to help decide what details you might write about pie.
+You might use freewriting to start fleshing out those ideas and see which ones might make the best paragraphs later on in your writing assignment.

+Do you see how brainstorming techniques can be used alone or together?
 Take another look at the brainstorming examples above.
 Connections have been drawn between "types" and "desserts" and "party."

 Those connections might be interesting, but the connections between the party and the subtopics of "Thanksgiving" and "grandma," and the notion of dessert, might be the most productive.
 Beginning with no more than "pie," the writer was led to think about her grandmother.